Vignesh0404/Flutter-UI-Kit/12-movie/README.md

 ## UI Credits

-Visit the dribble screen at <a href="https://dribbble.com/shots/14976792--Exploration-Skateboard-Video-Platform-Mobile-App"> Skateboard Video Platform by Dwinawan</a>.
+Visit the dribble screen at <a href="https://dribbble.com/shots/11432145-Most-Popular-Video-Streaming-App-Netflix"> here</a>.

 ## Screenshots of the work (Click on the image to see the full resolution image)